 “Everything that can be invented has been invented.”

-Duell’s statement is a fantastic example for thinking inside the box, par excellence.
-The quote however gets even more remarkable when considering that he made this statement in 1899, when people were still traveling by horse and train, long before automobiles, airplanes, jets, spaceships, microwaves, computers and mobile phones were invented.
+Duell’s statement is a fantastic example of thinking inside the box, par excellence.
+The quote, however, gets even more remarkable when considering that he made this statement in 1899, when people were still traveling by horse and train, long before automobiles, airplanes, jets, spaceships, microwaves, computers and mobile phones were invented.

 How to think outside the box?